data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-staging-area-tables-using-row-compacting.md

 Cheese
 28-10-2011 15:00
 CHS
-Cheese – Yellow
+Cheese ï¿½ Yellow
 29-11-2011 11:00
 CHS
-Cheese – Gold
+Cheese ï¿½ Gold
 29-11-2011 13:00
 CHS
-Cheese – Yellow
+Cheese ï¿½ Yellow
 29-11-2011 17:00
 CHS
 Cheese
 29-11-2011 23:00

 In this example a user has changed the name of the particular product with the key CHS multiple times in a single day and afterwards the value has been reset to the original value.
-If the ETL interval is daily only these two values are selected from the source (with the Load Date / Time stamp being the ‘Event Date Time’).
+If the ETL interval is daily only these two values are selected from the source (with the Load Date / Time stamp being the ï¿½Event Date Timeï¿½).
 Key
 Value
 Event Date Time